kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

         <constraints>
             <!-- This constraint has too long of an explanation of the positive requirement for a message.
 This example does not conform with the developer guide. -->
             <matches id="ssp-needs-valid-control-source" target="./import-profile" test="@href" datatype="uri-reference" level="CRITICAL">
                 <message>A FedRAMP SSP MUST define a valid URL to the catalog that identifies the controls' requirements it implements.
-The control requirements a SSP must implement and support are defined in the profile or catalog referenced in b a URL to a file on a computer's filesystem or remote URL.
+The control requirements a SSP must implement and support are defined in the profile or catalog referenced in a URL to a file on a computer's filesystem or remote URL.
 More than other constraints, a valid profile URL is integral for processing of other constraints in this document.
 Users and intervening software developers should clearly mark that validation failed if this constraint is violated regardless of all others.</message>
             </expect>
         </constraints>
     </context>